-A no-load money market mutual fund is an authorized investment if the mutual fund:
+A money market mutual fund which strives to maintain a \$1 NAV (net asset value) is an authorized investment if the mutual fund:

-- (1) is registered with and regulated by the Securities and Exchange Commission; - provides the City with a prospectus and other information required by the Securities Exchange Act of 1934 or the Investment Company Act of 1940; - (3) is rated "AAA" by at least one nationally recognized rating agency; - (4) has a dollar-weighted average stated maturity of sixty (60) days or fewer; - (5) provides a prospectus for the fund; and - (6) includes in its investment objectives the maintenance of a stable net asset value of \$1 for each share.
+- (1) is registered with and regulated by the Securities and Exchange Commission and complies with the SEC Rule 2a-7 (17 C.F.R.
+Section 270.2a-7); - (2) provides the City with a prospectus and other information required by the Securities Exchange Act of 1934 or the Investment Company Act of 1940; - (3) is rated "AAA" by at least one nationally recognized rating agency; - (4) has a dollar-weighted average stated maturity of sixty (60) days or fewer; - (5) provides a prospectus for the fund.